d-collab/RabbitMqNext/README.md

 Can be done using a delegate or a QueueConsumer subclass.
 There are two modes:

 * ConsumeMode.SingleThreaded: uses the same frame_reader thread to invoke your callback.
 Pros: no context switches, no buffer duplications.
 Cons: if you code takes too long it hogs the processing of incoming frames from the server.
 * ConsumeMode.ParallelWithBufferCopy: takes a copy of the message body, and calls your callback from the threadpool.
 Pros: robust.
+Cons: buffer duplication = GC; no order guarantees. also more context switches.
+* ConsumeMode.SerializedWithBufferCopy: takes a copy of the message body, and calls your callback from a bg thread - one thread per Consumer.
+Pros: robust and order guarantees.
 Cons: buffer duplication = GC. also more context switches.
 * ~~ConsumeMode.ParallelWithReadBarrier~~: experimental.

 ```C#